enketo/blog/_posts/2015-05-19-install-enketo.md

 If you've already created a public/private key pair for your computer you can skip this step.

-#### Windows Users

-[Download PuTTY.exe and PuTTYgen.exe](http://www.putty.org/).
-PuTTYgen is only required once, so can be run from the Downloads folder.
-PuTTY is a program you'd want to keep, so should be put in e.g. a newly created C:\Program Files\PuTTY folder and added to the Windows Start Menu.

-Run PuTTYgen.exe and click "Generate" with the defaults (SSH-2 RSA, 2048 bits).
-Move the mouse as directed.
-Passphrase is optional.
-Save the private and public keys both (e.g. in My Documents\Keys).
-Make sure to use clear filenames (e.g. private_key.ppk and public_key.ppk).
-Copy the contents of the public key to the clipboard from the PuTTY Key Generator window with Ctrl-C.

-Make a note of the location of the keys as you'll need the keys soon.

-More detailed instructions can be found [here for OS X, Linux users](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) (step 1 and 2 only) and [here for Windows users](https://docs.joyent.com/jpc/getting-started-with-your-joyent-cloud-account/generating-an-ssh-key/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-windows) (only the section "Generating an SSH Key").

 #### OS X or Linux Users

 Use the following command in the terminal in **OS X or Linux**: